Commission to reimagine police in District grapples with effort to defund

 “Violent crime is going up, and this commission wants to reduce the number of police officers,” Bennett said.
 “That makes no sense to me.”

-He said he agreed with shifting certain responsibilities away from police and supports many of the commission’s recommendations, and that implementing those changes may in fact result in a smaller force spending less money.
+He said that he agreed with shifting certain responsibilities from police and supports many of the commission’s recommendations, and that implementing those changes may in fact result in a smaller force spending less money.
 But he also said some proposals, such as police collecting more data to study impacts of police practices, could require the department to spend more money.

 “They may be happy to be out of the business of being in schools,” he said, “and they can use the money for something else. . . .
 I’m not prepared to say that divestment or defunding is an appropriate issue to resolve.”